surifirstpin/biplus_documentation/docs/How to browse reports.md

 III. finally Click **Save** it will navigate to save explore page.

- and add the newly added filters in filter section of save explore page and to update the changes made click **Update** button, use **Save as** to save the report with different name.
+In Save Explore page, add the newly added filters in filter section and to update the changes made.

+ Click **Update** button, use **Save as** to save the report with different name.

 ## Download